sequelize/sequelize/docs/index.md

 You are currently looking at the **Tutorials and Guides** for Sequelize.
 You might also be interested in the [API Reference](identifiers.html).

+## Shortcuts

+Sequelize and some of its associated libraries offer some optional methods that can accelerate development.

+* `sequelize.sync()` is an optional method that will create a SQL database on the fly based on the definition of your Sequelize models, making migrations unnecessary.
+* Sequelize-CLI is a commandline tool separate from Sequelize that is required to generate and run migrations.
+It also has various generators that can be used optionally.
+* Sequelize-Auto is a library

 ## Quick example

 ```js